RobertBurrellDonkin/library-management-system/README.md

    * There isn't a clear consensus around the right HTTP status code to return when a resource already exist, Let's return 409.
  * DELETE -> ok or not found
+ * Let's consider find by author to be a search for a resource uniquely indexed by ISBN.
+This will return a list of books.